Multiple insurance providers offer these plans, but you must qualify for it.

 It’s common for partial plans to have a payout that is 30%-40% during the first 12 months.
 Then, during months 13-24, the payout is typically 50%-75%.

 The precise payout amounts vary based on the company.
-The image to the right shows an example of a partial coverage policy.

 Some people may not be eligible for an immediate benefit type of life insurance but could qualify for a partial plan.